vinhtc27/blockchain/Readme.md

-# Bitcoin like Blockchain implementation in pure Rust from scratch
+# Blockchain implementation in pure Rust from scratch